 MAJ.
 GEN. JOHN BATISTE: Sure.
 In December of 2003, January 2004, the First Infantry Division was in Kuwait preparing for combat, preparing to move into Iraq as part of Operation Iraqi Freedom.
 I remember the day that the division staff came to me, and the subject of the decision briefing was how the First Infantry Division would run its five prisons and detention centers within our area of operations in Iraq.
 We started out with the rules that the Department of Defense had promulgated that watered down the provisions of the Geneva Convention, giving American soldiers what I considered to be incredible and unacceptable latitude in the dealing with prisoners.
 We collectively, at that meeting, decided to do away with all of these rules and ground everything we would do on the Geneva Conventions — that is, you treat prisoners right.
 We found that the information that we garnered from our prisoners was much better when we didn’t use torture.

 AMY GOODMAN: General Batiste, Haditha.
-More details have emerged on the US massacre of twenty-four Iraqi civilians in the town of Haditha in November 2005.
-Your response.
+More details have emerged on the U.S. massacre of 24 Iraqi civilians in the town of Haditha in November 2005.
+Your response?

 MAJ.
 GEN. JOHN BATISTE: There is a fine line between an armed mob and a disciplined military force, and it’s up to military leaders to hold that line with rigid discipline.
 What you just relayed are examples where we lose it.
 There is no reason in the world why that kind of behavior should be condoned or, for that matter, happen in combat.

 AMY GOODMAN: How did it happen?
 This is one example that we know about, because there was film, although it was raised for months before.
 It was when Time magazine brought the film to the military that it could no longer be denied.